 Caption judges carry no weight on ensemble ranking unless there is a visual tie for Outstanding Visual Performance.
 In the case of a visual tie, the color guard/auxiliary ordinal will break the tie.

 Each performance caption is assessed and weighted at 2/3 achievement, 1/3 content.

 This contest will convert each adjudicator’s raw scores into ordinals.
 We believe utilizing raw scores only pollutes the overall contest results since each adjudicator will utilize their own numerical range during evaluations.
 In the end, the sum of each individual adjudicator’s rank is what matters, not a compilation of their unstandardized raw scores.

-The National Marching Championship will be on Saturday, November 7th, 2020, in the Alamodome the week following the UIL State Marching Contest.
+The National Marching Championship will be on October 29 & 30, 2021, in the Alamodome the preceding 1A, 2A, and 5A UIL State Marching Contest.
 Registrants are not required to qualify.
 The entry fee will be $750, plus a $100 registration fee.

-Regional Marching Championships will be in San Antonio on October 3rd, 2020, and in Dallas-Fort Worth and in Houston on October the 10th, 2020.
+Regional Marching Championships will be in Denton on October 2, 2021 and in Houston in October 9, 2021.
 Regional entry fees are $400, plus a $100 registration fee.